The Legend of Zelda: Ocarina of Time/Unused Textures

 Head

-There is a colorless graphic of some pre-rendered character that does not appear in the game, appearing to wear a beret of some kind and having rounded ears.
-It is one of the last graphics existing in the ROM, located soon after the data for the map Inside Ganon's Castle (Collapsing) in bump_texture_static file.
+An unused icon depicting a pre-rendered character.
+It's never used in-game, but appears to be wearing some kind of beret or poofy hat, and has rounded ears.
+It's one of the last graphics in the ROM, located just after the data for the Inside Ganon's Castle (Collapsing) map, in the bump_text_static file.

 Sort